-- That you are working to the GGF Safe Guide or something similar aligned to the Government health and safety guidelines - That all your employees should be safety aware and adhere to Government health guidelines. - That all those working in the home will be working 2m apart wherever possible - That all those working in the home should wear gloves at all times and face coverings in exposed areas - That all those working in the home, should have hand sanitiser available and make a commitment to frequently clean/wash hands - That all employees, should be aware of the areas of your home where they can enter or not - (please confirm with the homeowner if any parts of the property are prohibited)
+- That you are working to the GGF Safe Guide or something similar aligned to the Government health and safety guidelines - That all your employees should be safety aware and adhere to Government health quidelines. - That all those working in the home will be working 2m apart wherever possible and to conduct any conversations with the homeowner outdoors (e.g. in a porch,driveaway or garden). - That all those working in the home should wear gloves at all times and face coverings in exposed areas - That all those working in the home, should have hand sanitiser available and make a commitment to frequently clean/wash hands - That all employees, should be aware of the areas of your home where they can enter or not - (please confirm with the homeowner if any parts of the property are prohibited)

-- That you should have floor coverings (dust sheets) laid out and in some cases taped to the skirting - That you should clean down with disinfectant all surfaces your employees have handled or installed at the end of each day - including cleaning any new window or door frames and any glass/seals or beading - That your employees should eat and drink away from the property either in their van or outside - That your employees should bring their own food and drink for refreshment breaks and lunches - That your company has made its own plans for any access to washroom/toilet facilities - That your employees should make the working area safe and clean at the end of each day
+- That all conversations with homeowners should be outside the home and preferably for no more than 15 minutes. - That you should have floor coverings (dust sheets) laid out and in some cases taped to the skirting - That you should clean down with disinfectant all surfaces your employees have handled or installed at the end of each day - including cleaning any new window or door frames and any glass/seals or beading - That your employees should eat and drink away from the property - either in their van or outside - That your employees should bring their own food and drink for refreshment breaks and lunches - That your company has made its own plans for any access to washroom/toilet facilities - That your employees should make the working area safe and clean at the end of each day

-SECTION 7 Approaching and Working in the Home
+Approaching and Working in the Home